 - Harvest some creative writing ideas from the news.

 Create a stash file for your ideas.
-It can be a folder on your computer or a box you can fill with 3×5 note cards.
+It can be a folder on your computer or a box you fill with 3×5 note cards.
 You can also write all these ideas in a notebook.
 Just make sure you keep them together so you can easily go through them.

 Let Your Novel Writing Ideas Marinate